theolivenbaum/resin/README.md

 # Resin

-A string database and language model framework:
+A string database and language model framework that:

-- to store documents
+- stores documents
-- to create embeddings from text (a "language model")
+- creates embeddings from text (a "language model")
-- to query a language model
+- has an API that lets you query a model in dynamic (structured) or natural language
-- to build models upon previous models
-- to get intents from utterances
+- gets intents from utterances
+- is extendible in a way where you can build custom models, new vector spaces, based on previous models
-- a search engine
+- is basically a multi-model search engine

-Built-in capabilities include interfacing with your language model through natural language
-or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).

-A number of models are included in the package.
+The models that are included in the package:

 ## Bag-of-characters model